redhat-cop/rhel-edge-automation-arch/README.md

 ### Customizing the Deployment

 Helm and Argo CD are used to deploy and manage all of the project components.
-From a high level, a Helm chart called `application-manager` is used to dynamically build nested app of apps pattern in Argo CD.
+From a high level, a Helm chart called [application-manager](https://github.com/redhat-cop/rhel-edge-automation-arch/main/helm-migration/charts/application-manager) is used to dynamically build nested app of apps pattern in Argo CD.
 Each application in Argo CD is a pointer to a Helm chart that installs and configures a specific project component.
 When bootstrapping the deployment, a Helm values file is used to tell the application manager which components should be deployed and how they should be configured.
 Using this pattern gives us a significant amount of flexibility when tailoring deployments to specific environments.

 #### Disabling Components

 If you want to disable the deployment/management of certain components (for example, if you want to bring your own cluster that has ODF already installed), set `disabled: true` in the chart's values file.
-For example, to disable ODF, create the following file in `local/disable-odf.yaml`:
+For example, to disable ODF, create the following file in `examples/values/local/disable-odf.yaml`:

 ```yaml
 # Dynamically Generated Charts